Universal Polynomials for Tautological Integrals on Hilbert Schemes: Proof of Lemma

 Let $p_1, p_2 : X\times X \to X$ be the projection to the first and second factor, and let $\pi: TX \to X$ be the tangent bundle. \begin{nlemma} There is an open neighbourhood $U_1$ of the diagonal $\Delta \subset X\times X$, an open neighbourhood $\cU_1$ of the 0-section $X\subset TX$ and a homeomorphism $f_1:U_1 \to \cU_1$, such that

-and such that $f_1|_\Delta$ is the natural identity map between $\Delta$ and the 0-section of $TX$.
+and such that $f_1|_\Delta$ is the identitification between $\Delta$ and the 0-section of $TX$.
 Furthermore, the restriction of $f_1$ to each fibre $p_1^{-1}(x)$ is holomorphic.

-There is an isomorphism of topological vector bundles $p_1^*(E)|_U \to p_2^*(E)|_U$, which is an isomorphism of holomorphic bundles on the restriction to each fibre $p_1^{-1}(x)$. \end{nlemma} \begin{proof} See \cite[Lemma 2.4]{li} for the first statement.
-Essentially, (the inverse of) holomorphic exponential maps can be constructed on small open sets, and these can be globalized using a partition of unity.
-Globalizing breaks analyticity of the map, but preserves it on fibres of $p_1$ as required.
+There is an isomorphism of topological vector bundles $p_1^*(E)|_U \to p_2^*(E)|_U$, which is an isomorphism of holomorphic bundles on the restriction to each fibre $p_1^{-1}(x)$. \end{nlemma} \begin{proof} See \cite[Lemma 2.4]{li} for the first two statements.
+Holomorphic exponential maps can be constructed on small open sets, and these can be globalised using a partition of unity.
+This globalising preserves holomorphicity on fibres of $p_1$ as required.